jenssegers/codeigniter-template-library/README.md

 	| -------------------------------------------------------------------
 	| This file will contain the settings for the template library.
 	|
-	| 'parser'	= if you want your main layout file to be parsed, set to TRUE
+	| 'parser'	 = if you want your main template file to be parsed, set to TRUE
-	| 'layout'	= the filename of the default layout file
+	| 'template' = the filename of the default template file
 	| 'ttl'		 = the time all partials should be cache in seconds, 0 means no global caching
 	|
 	| Because of class name duplicates you can auto correct your widget class names,
 	| adding a prefix or suffix will allow you to load widgets with their short name.